Conference Registration Procedures

 - As the dates for your conference approach, reassess your situation.
 If you have a waitlist at that point, touch base with enough people to cover possible cancellations by knowing which waitlisted individuals are still available to attend, and be prepared to make last minute calls.

 - If/when you know that there won’t be room for individuals on the waitlist, please encourage them to go to www.starisland.org and look at other available conferences – we certainly don’t want anyone who wants to come to Star Island this summer left out.

-- If someone wants to remove themselves from the waitlist, a refund will be provided promptly.
+- If someone wants to remove themselves from the waitlist, any owed refund will be provided promptly.

 When conference rules are broken or a behavioral problem develops which is primarily of concern to the conference, the conference officials may take appropriate action.
 This may include refusal of registration in future years.
 Such situations should also be brought to the attention of the CEO or Island Manager, who will intercede if the situation is so acute as to require immediate action.
 Cooperation between the conference center and conference officials is important in resolving matters of this kind.